if-ivan-else/tldrfeed/README.md

 TLDR;

-tldrfeed is a JSON feed subcription service.
+tldrfeed is a simple JSON feed reader service.

 ## Problem